Knowing our Fish Creeks in Átl'ḵa7tsem/Howe Sound

 Potential future restoration and monitoring activities

-This project was completed on March 31, 2023.
-The next steps are to improve the stewardship of fish-bearing creeks based on the opportunities of identified in this report.
+The next steps are to improve the stewardship of fish-bearing creeks based on the opportunities identified in this report.
+This project initiated the start of the Gambier Island Streamkeeping Project - Knowing our Fish Creeks on Cha7élkwnech / Gambier Island.

-With the support of funding from Environment and Climate Change Canada, we contracted Grace Mackie, to connect with organizations and scan currently available information.
+Funding: With the support of funding from Environment and Climate Change Canada, we contracted Grace Mackie to connect with organizations and scan the currently available information.
 Grace graduated from the University of Guelph with a BSc in Marine and Freshwater Biology.
-After working in the forestry sector, she moved to Squamish where she transitioned into working as an environmental technician focused on freshwater ecosystems.
+After working in the forestry sector, she moved to Squamish, where she transitioned into working as an environmental technician focused on freshwater ecosystems.